What is Measles?

 How does measles spread?

 Measles spreads when an infected person breathes, coughs, or sneezes.
 It is very contagious.
 You can catch measles just by being in a room where a person with measles has been, even after that person is gone.
-And you can catch measles from an infected person even before they have measles rash.
+You can catch measles from an infected person up to 4 days before they develop the measles rash.

 What is the MMR vaccine?

 The MMR vaccine is a shot that combines vaccines for three diseases—measles, mumps, and rubella.
-The vaccine protects children by preparing their bodies to fight the measles virus.
-Almost all children (95 children out of 100) who get two doses of MMR vaccine will be protected from measles.
+The vaccine protects people by preparing their bodies to fight the measles virus.
+The measles vaccine is very effective and has been in use since the 1960s!
+Two doses of vaccine are about 97% effective at preventing measles.
+One dose of vaccine is about 93% effective.

-Why should my child get the MMR vaccine?
+Why should I or my child get the MMR vaccine?

-Getting your child the MMR vaccine protects him or her against measles.
+Getting the MMR vaccine protects you or your child against measles.
 It also protects other people who can’t get the vaccine.
 For example, babies under 1 year old are too young to get the vaccine, but they can still get sick with measles.
-Also, children with cancer or other serious problems with their immune systems cannot be vaccinated.
-A high level of vaccination in the community helps protect these children.
+Also, people with cancer or other serious problems with their immune systems cannot be vaccinated.
+A high level of vaccination in the community helps protect everyone.

 When should my child get the MMR vaccine?